There is at the surface infinite variety of things; at the centre there is simplicity of cause.

-I teach a group of gifted students in the Coquitlam School District, in suburban Vancouver, British Columbia.
+For ten years (2007-2017) I taught a group of gifted students in the Coquitlam School District, in suburban Vancouver, British Columbia.
 You can check out the work they do on their site.
+I’ve also taught open online philosophy and guitar courses.

 I am a runner, music maker, reader, writer, radio head and a graduate of the University of Arkansas at Little Rock (’04).